clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Follow the steps in this section if you are an individual user or testing, and you need an out-of-tree kernel module that is not available through |CL|.
-For a more scalable and customizable approach, we recommend using the `mixer tool`_ to provide a custom kernel and updates.
+For a more scalable and customizable approach, we recommend using the :ref:`mixer` tool to provide a custom kernel and updates.

 Prerequisites